-Regarding ancillary facilities at the concerned community latrine scheme area under this sub-project the main camp connecting herringbone road is closeto the sub-project area.
-However, it is possible to reach the sites and the most feasible option is to carry the construction materials by head load (pipes, rigs, bamboo, breaks, cement, rods, solar panel, Steel Color Coated Industrial Roofing Sheet, sanitary materials, iron & wooden frame and bentonite sacs etc.) to the construction site.
+Regarding ancillary facilities at the concerned community latrine scheme area under this sub-project the main camp connecting herringbone bond road is close (about 15-20 ft. away) to the sub-project area.
+However, the site is accessible and existing herringbone road is the most suitable way of carrying the construction materials (pipes, rigs, bamboo, bricks, cement, rods, solar panel, steel color coated industrial roofing sheet, sanitary materials, iron &wooden frame and bentonite sacs etc.) to the construction site.

-Requirement of accommodationorserviceamenities (toilet, water supply, electricity) to support theworkforceduring construction:
+Requirement of accommodation or service amenities (latrine, water supply, electricity) to support the work force during construction:

-There is scarcity of toilet and water supply and no electricity supply system in the sub-project area.
-If there are women labors proper lighting facilities should arrange, by using solar light, charger light, etc.
+There is very scarcity of toilet and safe drinking water, some water supply provided by other organization with pipeline but not as per requirement and no electricity supply system was there in the sub-project camp areas.
+If there are women labors proper lighting facilities should arrange, by using solar light, charger light, etc. Water supply and sanitation will be arranged for the labors also.